Tournament Information

 Permits

-All teams are advised to request a tournament permit from their local or national football association.
-While not mandatory for most teams, it is strongly recommended.
-For teams affiliated with the Scottish Youth Football Association, however, the relevant permit is required under SYFA regulations.
+All teams are encouraged to apply for a tournament permit through their local or national football association.
+While this may not mandatory for most teams outside of Scotland, following discussions with the SYFA, it is a requirement for all teams affiliated under SYFA regulations.

 Visa Applications